pattygonza25/growth-portfolio/volta/README.md

 **Telegram over a native app** — No app development cost, no App Store friction, no downloads.
 Telegram has near-universal penetration in the target demographic.
 The weekly check-in takes under 2 minutes and lives where athletes already are.

-**Gemini 2.5 Flash over GPT or Claude (for now)** — At COP 31/user/month variable cost vs COP 227 for Claude Sonnet, Gemini Flash allows the pilot to run at near-zero marginal cost.
-Migration to Claude API planned for V2 when conversational quality becomes the primary differentiator.
+**Gemini 2.5 Flash over GPT or Claude (for now)** — Gemini Flash allows the pilot to run at minimal variable cost during early validation.
+Migration to Claude API planned for V2 when conversational quality becomes the primary differentiator at scale.

 **n8n over custom backend** — Full automation without a dedicated engineering team.
 Each workflow is independently maintainable, observable, and extensible.
 The entire product runs on a $12/month Digital Ocean droplet shared with a parallel project.